You can’t solve a problem you can’t see. The first step of defensive GEO is systematic monitoring of how AI systems describe your brand.

 Signal detection via customers

 Customers are also a source of misrepresentation signals.
-If customers come in with incorrect expectations — based on “what they had read somewhere” — there is a real chance that an AI answer was the source.
+If customers come in with incorrect expectations — based on “what they had read somewhere” — an AI answer can be the source — ask where you can, rather than assuming it.
 Set up an internal flagging process for such cases.